 Healthcare projects often encounter complex challenges and unexpected issues.

-Project managers need strong critical thinking skills to analyze problems, identify root causes, and develop effective solutions.
+Project managers need strong critical thinking skills to analyse problems, identify root causes, and develop effective solutions.

 Quick and informed decision-making is critical for project success.